bamos/bamos.github.io/_posts/2014-09-08-nbd-android.md

 how to modify Android's Linux kernel to include `nbd` and build the user-space `nbd` client as an ARM executable.

+# Practical Use Cases.
+Using `nbd` on a resource-limited mobile device will cause performance and energy issues, but there are a few use cases where using nbd to mount a remote block device is helpful.

+The examples below could also be performed at a higher level, such as with inodes or with a distributed filesystem.
+However, none of these options gives obviously better performance or development time advantages, and experimental results comparing nbd to the alternatives will show the best option.

+## Device Management for Corporate Security Policies.
+The network block device can be paired with LVM to mirror Android's physical block devices as files on a remote server.
+With corporate phones, nbd could be used to synchronize the device containing `/system` to a central server when employees are on-site so that the phone configuration files can be monitored.

+## Application Behavior Analysis for Malware Detection.
+The amount of applications on the marketplace is approaching 1 million, and seemingly benign applications could perform malicious actions on a user's device.
+This use case would involve using nbd with LVM to mirror all of the phone's block devices to a remote server that has the capabilities of streaming the block writes in real time when an application is performing.

+Then, each application can be experimentally profiled and paired with a sequence of hard disk reads and writes.
+These sequences could reveal the nature of the application, and perhaps a malicious application could somehow gain privilege escalation and modify the contents of `/system`.

+This technique of malware analysis by associating an application with some stream of events is called *dynamic analysis*, and my paper [Applying machine learning classifiers to dynamic Android malware detection at scale][antimalware] further discusses this approach.

+## Filesystem Development Debugging.
+Consider a systems-level developer modifying the Android system and Linux kernel.
+Some change that she made to a complex internal function call is causing kernel panics and thinks monitoring the state of the device's storage leading up to the crash will help reveal the bug.
+NBD can again be paired with LVM to mirror and stream the hard disk writes to a remote server and be used as a development tool.

+# Prerequisites.
 The follow portions have been executed on a "yakju" Galaxy Nexus device with Android 4.3 (JWR66Y) from
 [Android's stock Nexus images][nexus-images] rooted